Samuel-Menear/azure-labs/az-104/lab-04-implement-virtual-networking/README.md

 ### NSG default rules and override behaviour
 Azure NSGs include non-deletable default rules.
 The outbound `AllowInternetOutBound` rule at priority 65001 allows all internet egress by default.
-The `DenyInternetOutbound` rule at priority 4096 overrides it — lower priority numbers win, so 4096 takes precedence over 65001, blocking outbound internet traffic from the subnet.
+The `DenyInternetOutbound` rule at priority 4096 overrides it.
+Lower priority numbers always wins, so 4096 takes precedence over 65001, blocking outbound internet traffic from the subnet.

 ### Public vs Private DNS Zones